-Right in the north of Long Island, Cape Santa Maria Bahamas has the best beach, hands down.
-Being a city dweller, there’s nothing more satisfying than seeing a pristine stretch of sandy beach with bright blue waters.
-And the best thing is, it’s just for the guests at the resort.
+Being an urbanite, there’s nothing more satisfying than arriving at a stretch of sandy beach with dazzling blue waters.
+And the best thing is, it’s just for resort guests.

 Get a local taste of the Bahamas and book yourself onto a themed tour.
 It’s a great way to learn about the culture, and see the best sights with the people who know best.

 There are 3 types of accommodation to choose from at the resort.

 These include a Beachfront Villa, Beachfront Bungalow, and a 2-bedroom Beachfront Bungalow, all built in a classic Bahamian style.

 We chose the latter, and though for only 2 people, we appreciated the space of having a second room.

 As the name suggests, your door opens directly onto the beach.
 Our bungalow had 2 queen-sized beds, and another room with 2 single beds.